 - Any warranted part which is not scheduled for replacement as required maintenance in the written instructions shall be warranted for the warranty period defined below.
 If any such part fails during the warranty period, it shall be repaired or replaced by BRP.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period. - 2.
 Any warranted part which is scheduled only for regular inspection in the written instructions shall be warranted for the warranty period defined below.
 A statement in such written instructions to the effect of "repair or replace as necessary" shall not reduce the period of warranty coverage.
 Any such part repaired or replaced under warranty shall be warranted for the remaining warranty period. - 3.
 Any warranted part which is scheduled for replacement as required maintenance in the written instructions shall be warranted for the period of time or mileage, whichever first occurs, prior to the first scheduled replacement point for that part.
 If the part fails before the first scheduled replacement point, the part shall be repaired or replaced by BRP.
-Any such part repaired or replaced under warranty shall be warranted for the remainder of the period prior to the first scheduled replacement point for the remainder of the period prior to the first scheduled replacement point for the remainder of the period prior to the first scheduled replacement point for the part. - 4.
+Any such part repaired or replaced under warranty shall be warranted for the remainder of the period prior to the first scheduled replacement point for the part. - 4.
 Repair or replacement of any warranted part shall be performed at no charge to the vehicle owner, at a warranty station, except in the case of an emergency when a warranted part or a warranty station is not reasonably available to the vehicle owner.
 In an emergency, repairs may be performed at any available service establishment, or by the owner, using any replacement part.
 BRP shall reimburse the owner for his or her expenses including diagnostic charges for such emergency repair or replacement, not to exceed the manufacturer's suggested retail price for all warranted parts replaced and labor charges based on the manufacturer's recommended time allowance for the warranty repair and the geographically appropriate hourly labor rate.
 A vehicle owner may reasonably be required to keep receipts and failed parts in order to receive compensation for warranted repairs reimbursable due to an emergency, provided the manufacturer's written instructions advise the owner of his obligation. - 5.
 Warranty services or repairs shall be provided at all BRP's dealership which are franchised to service the subject vehicles. - The vehicle owner shall not be charged for diagnostic labor which leads to the determination that a warranted part is in fact defective, provided that such diagnostic work is performed at a warranty station. - 7.
 BRP shall be liable for damages to other vehicle components proximately caused by a failure under warranty any warranted part.